Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 left('hello world', 5) = 'hello' -- removes part of a string
 ```

-A discontinuous function is one that performs an irreversible operation on a column value.
+A discontinuous function is a function that performs an irreversible operation on a column value.
 An example of such a function
 would be `trunc` which takes a floating point value and removes the decimal places.
 It is discontinuous because there is
 no way to get back to the decimal component by applying other functions.
 Other functions in this family include `left`
 which returns part of a string value, `abs` which removes the sign of a number.